At a glance…

 - Transfer back to the airport at conclusion of the program

-- Spending money - Volunteers in New Zealand generally find US$120 to be sufficient for basic weekly expenses, including dinners.
+- Spending money - Volunteers in New Zealand generally find US$150 to be sufficient for basic weekly expenses, including dinners and weekend meals.

 What it covers